All Products

 Query snapshot points

-Execute the following statement to query the INFORMATION_SCHEMA.COLUMNAR_SNAPSHOTS view to obtain the available snapshot points (including manually and automatically generated snapshot points):
+Query the INFORMATION_SCHEMA.COLUMNAR_SNAPSHOTS view to list all available snapshot points, including both manually and automatically generated ones:

 SELECT * FROM INFORMATION_SCHEMA.COLUMNAR_SNAPSHOTS;